ME-ICA/tedana/docs/approach.rst

 :func:`tedana.gscontrol.gscontrol_raw`, :func:`tedana.gscontrol.minimum_image_regression`

-Due to the constraints of ICA, TEDICA is able to identify and remove spatially localized noise components, but it cannot identify components that are spread out throughout the whole brain.
+Due to the constraints of spatial ICA,
+TEDICA is able to identify and remove spatially localized noise components, but it cannot identify components that are spread out throughout the whole brain.
-See `Power et al. (2018)`_ for more information about this issue.
+See :footcite:t:`power2018ridding` for more information about this issue.
-One of several post-processing strategies may be applied to the ME-DN or ME-HK datasets in order to remove spatially diffuse (ostensibly respiration-related) noise.
+One of several post-processing strategies may be applied to the denoised data in order to remove spatially diffuse (ostensibly respiration-related) noise.
 Methods which have been employed in the past include global signal regression (GSR), minimum image regression (MIR), anatomical CompCor, Go Decomposition (GODEC), and robust PCA.